-With WordStream for PPC, you can quickly turn keyword groups into ad groups as illustrated below.
+With WordStream for PPC, you can quickly turn keyword groups into ad groups:

 Informed keyword grouping directly impacts your Quality Score.
 Having close-knit ad groups that perform well in your PPC campaigns shows the search engines you’re in tune with what your customers want.

 - More qualified clicks and traffic

 - Better conversion rates and higher ROI

 - More cost-effective ad spend

 Still want to learn more about AdWords?
 Download our AdWords ebooks- they're packed with information and are yours to download for free!

 Wordstream’s AdWords Performance Grader is a comprehensive free tool that helps you evaluate how your AdWords campaigns are performing on several key criteria.